morganjp4/XenMenu-Translations/README.md

 If you're running into issues regarding translations or have general questions, feel free to contact us on our [Discord](https://xenmenu.com/discord/).

 ### Credits
+We appreciate all of you who made a contribution!

 - DomBooker *Autistic*
 - davidebic *Italian*
 - Muz *Malay*